BSData/wh40k-epic-armageddon/README.md

 __Army Lists__

-Our Repo includes over 135 factions, forces, chapters & regiments, as described by 270 of the _300plus_ army lists currently available, as well as incorporating supplementary features like Riot! or Minigeddon.
+Our Repo includes over 135 factions, forces, chapters & regiments, as described by more than 275 of the _300plus_ army lists currently available, as well as incorporating supplementary features like Riot! or Minigeddon.
 If there's a particular list you wish to see included, get in touch and we'll consider it.
 (NB: we'd prefer to stick to lists from the groups noted above to avoid any confusion.)

 __Release Numbers__